penberg/agent-datakit/README.md

 <p align="center">
-  <h1 align="center">AgentOS</h1>
+  <h1 align="center">AgentFS</h1>
 </p>

 <p align="center">
-  The operating system for agents
+  The filesystem for agents
 </p>

 ---

 > **⚠️ Warning:** This software is ALPHA; use only for development, testing, and experimentation.
 We are working to make it production-ready, but do not use it for critical data until it is ready.

-## What is AgentOS?
+## What is AgentFS?

-AgentOS is an operating system designed specifically for running AI agents.
-Just as traditional operating systems provide processes, filesystems, and system calls for applications, AgentOS provides the runtime environment and storage abstractions that AI agents need.
+AgentFS is a filesystem designed specifically for AI agents.
+Just as traditional filesystems provide file and directory abstractions for applications, AgentFS provides the storage abstractions that AI agents need.

-At the heart of AgentOS is the [agent filesystem](SPEC.md) - a complete SQLite-based storage system for agents implemented using [Turso](https://github.com/tursodatabase/turso).
+At the heart of AgentFS is the [agent filesystem](SPEC.md) - a complete SQLite-based storage system for agents implemented using [Turso](https://github.com/tursodatabase/turso).
 It combines three essential components: a POSIX-like virtual filesystem for files and directories, a key-value store for agent state and context, and an audit trail tool for debugging and analysis.
 Everything an agent does - every file it creates, every piece of state it stores, every tool it invokes - lives in a single SQLite database file.

 ## The Agent Filesystem